irisbaron/vsam-express-demo/README.md

 }
 ```

 This declares the handler functions for all the resource endpoints we need for our application.
-For each one it specifies the HTTP form (GET, POST, PUT and DELETE) and the method handler.
+For each route, it specifies the HTTP form (GET, POST, PUT and DELETE) and the method handler.
-Note that we have added a require statement for controller.js file, which we will define the next section.
+The code contains a require statement for controller.js file, which we define the next section.

-To use the routes in the application we need to include the routes.js file in server.js.
+In order to use the routes in the application, we need to include the routes.js file in server.js.
 For this open the server.js file and add the following require statement before app.listen() line.

 ```javaScript